BioMedicalImaging-Core-NYUAD/smallanimalimaging-lab-documentation/docs/source/2-Available-technology/IVIS_Spectrum.rst

 Available accessories
 *********************
-- Fluorescence and bioluminescence phantom mouse for calibration
+- Fluorescence and bioluminescence phantom mouse for calibration, validation, quality control
 - Mouse Imaging Shuttle (MIS) for 3D multimodal co-registration with microCT or MRI systems